ANNOUNCEMENT: Right Law Group Opens New Location, Attorney Matt Chaput Joins Team – Learn More

 A “no driving” DUI defense should be considered when the police didn’t see you operating the vehicle.

 Law enforcement must follow proper police procedures.
-If you have experienced or witnessed police misconduct and can support your claims with evidence, your DUI charges may be dismissed despite being guilty of DUI!
+If you have experienced or witnessed misconduct while dealing with police and can support your claims with evidence, your DUI charges may be dismissed despite being guilty of DUI!
 Examples of irregular procedures may include:

 Improperly obtained evidence or manipulations will be suppressed during court testimony.

-The prosecution may even reduce or even dismiss charges depending on the severity of the misconduct.
+The prosecution may even reduce or even dismiss DUI charges depending on the severity of the misconduct.

 Nick was very knowledgeable and friendly when I asked him about a traffic ticket.
 He answered all of my questions in a timely manner.
 Right Law Group is an excellent criminal defense law firm and the attorneys are top notch.
 10/10 will recommend to family and friends.